The Church and Pornography

 In this talk, Dr. Roy Smith invites you to reflect on addressing sensitive issues openly, while acknowledging the emotional and practical difficulties involved.
 Emphasize the role of empathy in your outreach and support.
 Pay attention to the courage, compassion, and empathy demonstrated in the guidance offered, and think about how you can incorporate these qualities into your own counseling or service efforts.

-Chapter 3 – Pornography and Church Leaders
+Chapter 3 – Pornography’s Impact on the Church

 For pastors facing challenges or anyone grappling with personal struggles, this video featuring Nate Larkin underscores that connection is crucial for recovery.
 In a church where many suffer, achieving recovery requires openness, transparency, and support from both those in leadership and the congregation.